Paquito-1/Mental-Health-Data-Networks/README.md

-# Personality-Data
+# Network Analysis of Mental Health Data

-An exploration of applying models (Multi-level Vector Auto Regression & Gaussian Graphical Modeling) to the CrossCheck Dataset.
+This repository explores the predictive and interpretable capabilities of applying Multi-level Vector Auto Regression & Gaussian Graphical Modeling to the CrossCheck Dataset.